Industry Standard

 • Legal uncertainty

-Buying from informal sources without verification is risky and not recommended.
+Buying from informal sources without strong verification is generally not recommended.

-Gold is available in Togo through jewelry shops, mainly in cities like Lomé.
+Gold is also available through jewelry retailers, especially in cities such as Lomé.

 Types of Gold You Can Buy from Togo